ASSET MAINTENANCE

 Rock revetment replenishment at Holes Bay, Poole

-In the Spring we will make repairs to the revetment that protects the shared cycle/footpath on the edge of Holes Bay.
+We are planning to make repairs to the revetment that protects the shared cycle/footpath on the edge of Holes Bay.
 It is anticipated the works will take less than one week and access past the site will be maintained.
 New rocks will be added at key points to prevent this important route from being undermined by the tidal action of the sea water.
 Our photo shows how the sea has started to scour the edge of the footpath which would only continue to weaken over time if we did nothing.

 To prevent any further destabilisation and avoid disturbing habitats that have formed below the low water mark, all works will take place on the upper section of the revetment.
 Poole Harbour is a designated Special Protection Area for overwintering birds and is also one of only three sites along the UK’s South Coast to have the rare sponge, Suberites massa, which is said to resemble the form, appearance and size of a human brain!